Browse A-Z list of Databases

 G1 Practice Tests

-A company dedicated to driver safety and education, to offer free G1 practice tests to library patrons.
+G1 is a company dedicated to driver safety and education and offers free G1 practice tests to library patrons.
 The new service includes free tests, written specifically based on the official ON driver’s handbook materials.

 Hobbies & Crafts Reference Centre

 Designed specifically for public libraries, this database provides full text for magazines, e.g., Consumer Reports, as well as reference books and primary source documents.

 The Library of Congress presents the National Jukebox, which makes historical sound recordings available to the public free of charge.
 The Jukebox includes recordings from the extraordinary collections of the Library of Congress Packard Campus for Audio Visual Conservation and other contributing libraries and archives.

 NoveList Plus is a comprehensive readers’ advisory solution for fiction and non-fiction lovers.
 With an intuitive interface and extensive proprietary content, NoveList Plus answers the question: What should I read next?
 Find your next read by author, title, subject, or genre.